Kezanwar/foodie-node-api/README.md

 Development points to MongoDB Atlas (staging db) and a local Redis Docker Image.

 Install Node v18.15.0

 Install Docker

-Create .env in root using this example
+Create an .env file in the root using this example

 ```
 APP_ENV=example